ruke1ire/mobile-robot-hl/etc/design/system_design.md

 - delete: Delete neural networks
 - pre-train: Pre-train the current actor model

-## Program Information Structure
+## Episode Data Structure

+The following section discusses the data structures that will be used to store information about the episode.

 ### dict(each_variable=list(variable))

 - Eg: {'linear':[1,2,3,4,5], 'angular':[1,2,3,4,5]}
 - Efficient for plotting, mini-batch model inference
-- This structure will be used for the following:
+- This structure is good for:
     - plotting across time
     - conditioning model
     - storing information